jbwallace123/ecephys_spike_sorting/README.md

 ### Edit parameters for your system and runs

 Parameters are set in two files.
-Values that are constant across runsólike paths to code, parameters for sorting, etc ñ are set in **create_input_json.py**.
-Parameters that need to be set per run (run names, which triggers and probes to processÖ) are set in script files.
+Values that are constant across runs‚Äîlike paths to code, parameters for sorting, etc ‚Äì are set in **create_input_json.py**.
+Parameters that need to be set per run (run names, which triggers and probes to process‚Ä¶) are set in script files.

 In **create_input_json.py**, be sure to set these paths and parameters for your system: